-The town attorney shall review the final plat and the current title report to verify compliance with the town's regulatory requirements and to ensure it has been properly prepared to allow for the legal transfer of individual lots and the dedication of public and private land without encumbrances.
-The town attorney may also review public easements, protective covenants and other documents where applicable.
-Upon satisfactory completion of the items specified in this section, the town attorney may provide written review of the plat to the planning commission before the plat is presented to the town council and make any recommendations necessary to bring the plat into compliance with any state or town requirements.
+The Town attorney shall review the final plat and the current title report to verify compliance with the Town's regulatory requirements and to ensure it has been properly prepared to allow for the legal transfer of individual lots and the dedication of public and private land without encumbrances.
+The Town attorney may also review public easements, protective covenants and other documents where applicable.
+Upon satisfactory completion of the items specified in this section, the Town attorney may provide written review of the plat to the Planning Commission before the plat is presented to the Town Council and make any recommendations necessary to bring the plat into compliance with any state or Town requirements.
 (Ord.
 22-06, 8-16-2022)

 11-4-6: PLANNING COMMISSION ACTION:

-Upon receipt of the final plat, the planning commission shall review the plat to determine whether the plat conforms with the preliminary plat, with all changes requested, and with all requirements imposed as conditions of acceptance.
-If the submitted final plat is not acceptable, the planning commission shall notify the subdivider and specify the respects in which it is deficient.
-If the planning commission determines that the final plat is in conformity with all requirements of the ordinances of the town and with the conditions of acceptance by the planning commission, it shall recommend approval of the final plat and the chairperson of the planning commission shall sign the plat in the appropriate block and forward the plat to the town council.
+Upon receipt of the final plat, the Planning Commission shall review the plat to determine whether the plat conforms with the preliminary plat, with all changes requested, and with all requirements imposed as conditions of acceptance.
+If the submitted final plat is not acceptable, the Planning Commission shall notify the subdivider and specify the respects in which it is deficient.
+If the Planning Commission determines that the final plat is in conformity with all requirements of the ordinances of the Town and with the conditions of acceptance by the Planning Commission, it shall recommend approval of the final plat and the chairperson of the Planning Commission shall sign the plat in the appropriate block and forward the plat to the Town Council.
 (Ord.
 22-06, 8-16-2022)

 11-4-7: REVIEW BY THE TOWN COUNCIL:

-A. Within a reasonable time, following approval of the final plat by the town engineer, the planning commission and the town attorney, the final plat shall be submitted to the town council for its review and consideration.
-The town council shall not be bound by the recommendations of the planning commission and may set its own conditions and requirements consistent with this title.
-If the town council determines that the final plat is in conformity with the requirements of this title, other applicable ordinances, and any reasonable conditions as recommended by the planning commission or as set on the town council's own initiative, that all fees have been paid as required, and that the town council is satisfied with the final plat of the subdivision, it shall approve the final plat.
-If the town council determines that the final plat is not in conformity with this title or other applicable ordinances, or any reasonable conditions imposed, it may disapprove the final plat specifying the reasons for disapproval.
-Within one (1) year after the town council has disapproved any plat, the subdivider may file with the planning department, a plat altered to meet the requirements of the town council.
-No final plat shall have any force or effect unless the same has been approved by the town council and signed by the mayor and town clerk, town engineer and all other required officials.
+Within a reasonable time, following approval of the final plat by the Town engineer, the Planning Commission and the Town attorney, the final plat shall be submitted to the Town Council for its review and consideration.
+The Town Council shall not be bound by the recommendations of the Planning Commission and may set its own conditions and requirements consistent with this title.
+If the Town Council determines that the final plat is in conformity with the requirements of this title, other applicable ordinances, and any reasonable conditions as recommended by the Planning Commission or as set on the Town Council's own initiative, that all fees have been paid as required, and that the Town Council is satisfied with the final plat of the subdivision, it shall approve the final plat.
+If the Town Council determines that the final plat is not in conformity with this title or other applicable ordinances, or any reasonable conditions imposed, it may disapprove the final plat specifying the reasons for disapproval.
+Within one (1) year after the Town Council has disapproved any plat, the subdivider may file with the planning department, a plat altered to meet the requirements of the Town Council.
+No final plat shall have any force or effect unless the same has been approved by the Town Council and signed by the mayor and Town clerk, Town engineer and all other required officials.

-B. The town council shall not give final approval to any subdivision plat until the planning commission has approved the plat.
+The Town Council shall not give final approval to any subdivision plat until the Planning Commission has approved the plat.
 (Ord.
 22-06, 8-16-2022)

 11-4-8: RECORDING OF THE FINAL PLAT:

-Following town council approval, and the signing of the final plat by the mayor and town clerk, and all other required officials it shall be the responsibility of the subdivider to file the final plat with the county recorder's office.
+Following Town Council approval, and the signing of the final plat by the mayor and Town clerk, and all other required officials it shall be the responsibility of the subdivider to file the final plat with the County Recorder's office.
 (Ord.
 22-06, 8-16-2022)

 11-4-9: EXPIRATION OF FINAL APPROVAL: